Aryaman73/BankingSystemCPP/README.md

 This is a C++ Project I had made using MS-DOS/Turbo C++ during my final year of High School.
 Turbo C++ is fairly dated, but it was still a lot of fun trying to make it look usable and interesting.
 Along with that, it actually makes use of quite a bit of binary and text file handling.

+ The main code is in the BANK.cpp file.
+The reason everything is in .cpp file is because it was just easier to stick with one file when working with a 16-bit MS-DOS IDE.
+The .dat and .txt files store all the data for the project.

 -----

 This program is meant to simulate a Banking System for both the Customer and Bank Employees.
 The program works on a .dat binary file which stores the information about the customers, and a combination of a .dat and .txt file which stores transaction records.